vsemenova/orthoml/README.md

 1. Download the github repo
-2. Open Rstudio (or R) and run `install.packages(c("tictoc","cowplot","xtable","parallel","expm", "foreach", 'gamlr", "glmnet","ggplot2", "dplyr", "plyr","reshape2","tidyr","iterators","assertthat","tidyverse","rmutil")'`
+2. Open Rstudio (or R) and run `install.packages(c("tictoc","cowplot","xtable","parallel","expm", "foreach", 'gamlr", "glmnet","ggplot2", "dplyr","plyr","reshape2","tidyr","iterators","assertthat","tidyverse","rmutil")'`

-### Figure 3: Own price elasticities as estimated by Double Machine Learning
+### Figure 3: Own price elasticities for categories as estimated by Orthogonal Least Squares (Double Machine Learning)
+3. Open /orthoml-master/src/Figure3.R and set directoryname to the location of downloaded file.
+From the shell/or in R, `Figure3.R`.

+The code produces the estimate and 95% confidence interval for the average price elasticity for each category in {Drinks, Dairy, NonEdible, Snacks}.
+A plot example is given below

-### Figure 4: Own price elasticities by the months of a calendar year as estimated by Orthogonal Least Squares
+### Figure 4: Own price elasticities by the months of a calendar year as estimated by  Orthogonal Least Squares (Double Machine Learning)

-To replicate the results, run:

-The estimation methods are contained in
+4. Open /orthoml-master/src/Figure3.R and set directoryname to the location of downloaded file.
+From the shell/or in R, `Figure4.R`.

+The code produces the estimate and 95% confidence interval for the average price elasticity by calendar month for each category in {Dairy, NonEdible, Snacks, Sodas, Water}.
+A plot example is given below

 ### Figure 5: Distribution of Own price elasticities as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares

+4. Open /orthoml-master/src/Figure3.R and to the location of downloaded file.
+From the shell/or in R, `Figure5.R`.

+The code produces the estimate and 95% confidence interval for the average price elasticity for categories, aggregated at Level2, Level 3, Level4.
+A plot example is given below

+We see that Lasso estimates are most concenrated (shrinked towards homogenous specification), Orthogonal Least Squares  is most dispersed (and least precise), and  Double Orthogonal Ridge is in the middle.